Dlloydev/Toggle/README.md

 # Toggle    [![arduino-library-badge](https://www.ardu-badge.com/badge/Toggle.svg?)](https://www.ardu-badge.com/Toggle) [![PlatformIO Registry](https://badges.registry.platformio.org/packages/dlloydev/library/Toggle.svg)](https://registry.platformio.org/libraries/dlloydev/Toggle)

- Arduino button library for debouncing switch contacts and logic data.
+Arduino button library for debouncing switch contacts and input data.
 New pressCode() function detects fast, short and long button presses for 225 combinations.
 Works with all switch types, port expanders and other 8-bit data sources.
 Debounce algorithm ignores several consecutive  spurious transitions.

 ## Features

 ### Flexible Inputs

 The inputs can be from a single pin or several pins allowing the use of 2 or 3-position switches and up to seven debounced states.
 When linking to a data (byte) input, the debouncer can work with any selected bit or it can debounce all 8-bits in one Toggle instance.
-Examples:  [`Input_Bit_Test.ino`](https://github.com/Dlloydev/Toggle/blob/main/examples/Input_Bit_Test/Input_Bit_Test.ino) , [`Input_Bit.ino`](https://github.com/Dlloydev/Toggle/blob/main/examples/Input_Bit/Input_Bit.ino),  [`Input_Port_Test.ino`](https://github.com/Dlloydev/Toggle/blob/main/examples/Input_Port_Test/Input_Port_Test.ino) and [`Input_Port.ino`](https://github.com/Dlloydev/Toggle/blob/main/examples/Input_Port/Input_Port.ino).
+See [examples](https://github.com/Dlloydev/Toggle/tree/main/examples).

 ### Debounce Algorithm